Is it right for your company?

-For some businesses, it can be practical make use of virtual teams.
+For some businesses, it can be practical to make use of virtual teams.
 Many companies, large and small, have embraced this innovative organizational technique.
-Obviously businesses that require people to physically interact to perform a task, such as construction, aren’t candidates for virtual teams.
-If you think implementing virtual teams as an enterprise wide strategy or smaller capacity is a good fit for your company, here are a few things to think about.
+Obviously, businesses that require people to physically interact to perform a task, such as construction, aren’t candidates for virtual teams.
+If you think implementing virtual teams as an enterprise-wide strategy or smaller capacity is a good fit for your company, here are a few things to think about.

 - Team members can work during the times when they operate most efficiently

 - Teams are comprised of members that are self-motivated and self-driven

 - More accommodation for team members’ personal and professional lives

 - Reduced overhead, as there is no physical location

 - IT expenses are lowered as most teams use web-based tools for collaboration

 - Managers can better assess the team’s efficiency because there are fewer social pressures

 - Less social interaction, which may be a demotivator for many people